NamlessChokko/discord-gemini-chatbot/README.md

 - 💻 **S"ash Commands**: Offers various commands like `/help` and `/ping` for guidance and performance checks.
 - 🌐 **Multi-language Support**: Accepts prompts in any language, responds in English.
 - ⚙️ **Configurable Behavior**: Uses system instructions to shape replies and stay within Discord's message limits.
-- 📊 **Performance Logging**: Integrated with Sentry for error tracking and monitoring.

 - 🚀 **Fly.io Ready**: Deployable to Fly.io or any hosting platform.

 ## 📁 Project Structure